Pilnacek’s last call was to Kurz

 Dispute over Kurz's summons

-A dispute has recently arisen between the NEOS and the ÖVP over Kurz's appearance as a witness before the investigative committee.
-The Pinks want Kurz to appear, but the Blacks are not so enthusiastic.
+A dispute has recently arisen between the NEOS and the ÖVP over Kurz's summons as a witness before the investigative committee.
+The Pinks want to summon Kurz, but the Blacks are not so enthusiastic.
 According to the Salzburger Nachrichten, the chancellor's party is said to have "friendly but firmly reminded its small coalition partner in the three-party government of the joint government program" behind the scenes.
 The FPÖ could also summon Kurz on its own, but has not yet decided to do so.
 However, this is likely to happen soon.

 Messenger services are still being evaluated

 The call list of the deceased section head also includes calls from his girlfriend Karin Wurm on the evening of his death.
 She tried unsuccessfully to reach him later that evening, after the phone call with Kurz.
 There were also several calls before that.
-Frequent phone calls with a journalist in the days and weeks before are also striking.
+Also striking are frequent phone calls with a journalist in the days and weeks before.

 However, the analysis that has now become known only refers to Pilancek's smartwatch.
 Analyses of messenger services such as Signal are still to follow.